rdeanar/yii2-file-processor/README.md

 ```

 **NB!** Don't forget to disable php execution in your upload dir.
-For example: If you use Apache web server, you can create `.htaccess` file in root of upload directory with following code inside:
+For example: If you use Apache web server, you can create `.htaccess` file in the root of upload directory with the following code inside:

 ```
 RemoveHandler .php